Li-Heng-LH/kotlin101/kotlin101/README.md

 * `when` as switch
   * no need break
   * no need `else` if cases are exhaustive
+  * `when` cases have to be exhaustive
 * but `when` can do more:
   * check values
+  * expression can be used as branch condition

 &nbsp;